snow6oy/recurrink/block/README.md

 To see the pen names in Inkscape use explode.
 Explode will pass them to the SVG.

-1. Block.styles recieves pen names from db
-1. Model.linear replaces group id with penam OR fallback to fill name

 ### Restore GPL file

 > as somone setting up a new machine i want to restore GPL files from database